stqcky/Twitchifier/README.md

 It consumes 0% CPU and about 10 MB of RAM while being idle <br />
 It refreshes every 5 seconds <br />
 Clicking the 'X' button makes it minimize to tray <br />
+Clicking the Notification makes Twitch open in your default browser

 ![image](https://user-images.githubusercontent.com/59932390/72461896-fae90a80-37e0-11ea-935d-f81217f9ff83.png)